 As a very flexible and customizable graphic element for the Oregon State University brand, graphic patterns can be used in a variety of interesting ways to create dynamic and engaging layouts.

-Grid-based patterns can be used universally across any type of imagery.
+Basic, grid-based patterns can be used universally across any type of imagery.